Canada Digital Nomad Visa Requirements 2025: Best Steps

 Tax Implications:Tax-free on all foreign income (check your tax obligations with your home country).

-Dependents Allowed?Yes.
-A spouse or partner can apply for their permit, but it’s only available to people over 18.
+Dependents Allowed?A spouse or partner can apply for their own permit.
+The permit is only available to individuals aged 18 and above.

 Application Location Options:Apply from your home country or from overseas.